Gleason grading systemProstate cancer - Gleason; Adenocarcinoma prostate - Gleason; Gleason score; Prostate cancer - 5 grade group

 - When looking at cells under the microscope, the doctor assigns a number (or grade) to the prostate cancer cells between 1 and 5.

 - This grade is based on how abnormal the cells appear.
-Grade 1 means that the cells look like normal prostate cells.
+Grade 1 means that the cells look almost like normal prostate cells.
 Grade 5 means that the cells look very different from normal prostate cells.

 - Most prostate cancers contain cells that are different grades.
 So the two most common grades are used.